John-Abbott-College/4A8-Notes/30_Test_2_Info_Calendar.md

 - public, protected internal, protected, internal, private protected, private
   - Scope of each
 - Why do you want to always limit to the most restrictive scope possible?
-- What access modifiers make sense in classes of the HomeBudget dll
+- What access modifiers make sense in classes of the HomeCalendar dll
 - Testing an internal class

 #### Dynamic Link Library - dll